 We devote significant resources to R&D programs.
 We focus our R&D efforts on finding novel therapeutics in areas of high unmet medical need.
 Our R&D efforts include, but are not limited to, areas such as pharmaceutical formulation, analytical chemistry, process development, engineering, scale-up and drug optimization/delivery.
-Please see "Cost and Expenses" for our R&D expenditures for our fiscal year ended December 31, 2014.
+Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations" for our R&D expenditures for our fiscal year ended December 31, 2014, our Transition Period ended December 31, 2013 and our fiscal year ended March 31, 2013.